RadeonOpenCompute/ROCm_Documentation/ROCm_Compiler_SDK/ROCm-Native-ISA.rst

 .relaname, .rela.dyn
     For relocatable code objects, name is the name of the section that the relocation records apply.
 For example, .rela.text is the section name for relocation records associated with the .text section.
-    For linked shared code objects, .rela.dyn contains all the relocation records from each of the relocatable code object’s .relaname sections.
+    For linked shared code objects, .rela.dyn contains all the relocation records from each of the relocatable code object's .relaname sections.
     See Relocation Records for the relocation records supported by the AMDGPU backend.

 .text